Download the PHP package scify/laravel-cookies-consent without Composer

 - Customizable cookie categories

-- A new, clean, and intuitive UI for the cookies consent modal.
+- A clean and intuitive UI for the cookies consent modal.

-- A stick cookies button that allows users to change their cookies preferences at any time.
-This button is optional and it's existence can be tweaked in the configuration file.
+- A sticky cookies button and footer link that allows users to change their cookies preferences at any time.
+This button is optional, and it's existence can be tweaked in the configuration file.

 - A separate page for the cookies preferences, where users can read more about each cookie category and change their preferences.